Aeness/ckeditor5-insert-image/README.md

 Currently, CKEditor 5 does not come with a ready-to-use DLL build.
 However, you can find a (english) dll for @aeness/ckeditor5-insert-image in the build\@aeness directory.

-You you have to put this dll in your projet, and load-it like :
+You have to put this dll in your projet, and load-it like :
 ```HTML
 <script src="../../build/@aeness/ckeditor5-insert-image.js"></script>
 ```